SaiVSrini/MCP_SERVER_LLM_ASSISTANT/README.md

 ## Personal MCP Assistant

-This repository hosts a single FastAPI service that exposes a collection of personal assistant skills (email, calendar, document reading, web search, pizza ordering, and free-form question answering).
-The server routes every request through a privacy-aware language model router that decides when to keep data on the machine and when it is safe to involve OpenAI APIs.
+This project is one FastAPI server with many helper tools (email, calendar, PDF reading, web search, pizza ordering, and free-form Q&A).
+Every request first goes through a privacy filter that decides if it should stay on your machine or can go out to OpenAI (OpenAI is used only when an API key is set and the text looks safe).

 ### High-level flow

-1. Environment variables are loaded from `.env` (either through `python-dotenv` or your shell).
+1. Environment settings are read from `.env` (loaded by `python-dotenv` or by your shell).
-2. `mcp_server.py` starts FastAPI, builds one `LocalModel` instance, and passes it to every connector.
+2. `mcp_server.py` starts FastAPI, builds one shared `LocalModel`, and gives it to every connector.
-3. Each HTTP endpoint calls into a connector or into the `LocalModel`.
+3. Each HTTP endpoint either calls the right connector or asks `LocalModel` to help.
-4. `LocalModel` uses regex checks to decide if the text is private.
-Private text stays local and goes to a LLaMA runner.
-Public text can be sent to OpenAI if an API key is configured.
+4. `LocalModel` checks the text with simple patterns.
+Private text stays local and goes to LLaMA.
+Public text can go to OpenAI if an API key is present.
-5. Results are sanitized before they are returned to the caller.
+5. Before sending anything back, the result is cleaned so sensitive data is hidden.

 ### Components

-- `local_model.py` — wraps all LLM calls.
-It drives the local LLaMA runtime (`ollama`, `llama.cpp`, or `transformers`) and the OpenAI Chat Completions API.
-It also does privacy detection, redaction, and command interpretation.
+- `local_model.py` — handles every LLM call.
+It can talk to Ollama, llama.cpp, transformers, or OpenAI.
+It also spots private data, hides it, and turns natural text into actions.
-- `mcp_server.py` — FastAPI application defining REST endpoints and wiring connectors together.
+- `mcp_server.py` — FastAPI app that declares each endpoint and plugs in the connectors.
-- `connectors/` — concrete skills:
+- `connectors/` — the actual skills:
   - `emailer.py` sends Gmail messages.
-  - `scheduler.py` schedules Google Calendar events.
+  - `scheduler.py` creates Google Calendar events.
-  - `pdf_processor.py` loads PDFs with PyPDF2, redacts sensitive text, and exposes it to the LLM.
+  - `pdf_processor.py` reads PDFs with PyPDF2 and hides private text.
-  - `web_searcher.py` queries Google Custom Search, Serper.dev, a basic Google scrape, or DuckDuckGo, in that priority order.
+  - `web_searcher.py` tries Google Custom Search, Serper.dev, a Google scrape, then DuckDuckGo.
-  - `pizza_orderer.py` places Domino’s orders through `pizzapi`.
+  - `pizza_orderer.py` talks to Domino’s through `pizzapi`.
-- `frontend/` — static page served by FastAPI for manual testing.
+- `frontend/` — simple web UI served by FastAPI for quick tests.
-- `scripts/assistant_cli.py` — CLI helper that sends prompts to `/assistant/command`.
+- `scripts/assistant_cli.py` — command-line helper that posts to `/assistant/command`.
-- `test_endpoints.py` and `test_dependencies.py` — smoke tests for the API and required packages.
+- `test_endpoints.py` and `test_dependencies.py` — basic scripts that exercise the API and check imports.

 ### Detailed data flow

 #### Overall life cycle (applies to the CLI, frontend, or any HTTP client)

-1. A user types a request (for example, “Book a meeting with Alex tomorrow at 4 pm”).
+1. The user types a request (for example, “Book a meeting with Alex tomorrow at 4 pm”).
-2. The client sends that text to the FastAPI server.
-The CLI posts to `/assistant/command`; the frontend does the same through JavaScript; direct API calls can hit any endpoint.
+2. The client sends the request to the FastAPI server.
+The CLI and frontend use `/assistant/command`; curl can call any endpoint.
-3. FastAPI receives the JSON payload inside `mcp_server.py`.
-The app already has single instances of `LocalModel` and every connector ready to use.
+3. `mcp_server.py` receives the JSON.
+One shared `LocalModel` and all connectors are already loaded.
-4. Before any LLM call happens, the server looks at the request and decides which handler to call.
-For `/assistant/command`, it goes through the orchestrated workflow described below.
-For direct routes such as `/email` or `/search`, it jumps straight to the connector after a quick privacy check.
+4. The server picks the right handler. `/assistant/command` uses the longer flow below.
+Simple routes like `/email` or `/search` call their connector after a quick privacy check.
-5. Each handler returns a Python dictionary.
-Before sending that dictionary back to the user, `sanitize_data` removes or masks any private fields so secrets do not leak to the response.
+5. Each handler returns a Python dictionary. `sanitize_data` hides or removes any private details before the response leaves the server.
-6. FastAPI serializes the sanitized dictionary into JSON and sends it back to the client.
+6. FastAPI sends the cleaned JSON back to the caller.

 #### `/assistant/command` step-by-step

-1. The raw prompt goes to `LocalModel.interpret_instruction`.
+1. The prompt is sent to `LocalModel.interpret_instruction`.
-2. The text is checked with several regular expressions to find passwords, tokens, emails, card numbers, dates of birth, and similar private strings.
+2. Regular expressions look for private markers such as passwords, tokens, emails, cards, and birth dates.
-3. If sensitive content is detected, the prompt is sent to the local LLaMA runner immediately.
-If not, the model first replaces obvious identifiers with placeholders (for example, turns an email into `[EMAIL_0]`) and checks again.
+3. If private markers appear, the prompt goes straight to the local LLaMA runner.
+If not, obvious identifiers are replaced with placeholders (for example `[EMAIL_0]`) and checked again.
-4. When the sanitized prompt is safe, the OpenAI Chat Completions API is used (through the `openai` client).
-When it is not safe, the local model is used instead.
-Either model must return valid JSON that lists the requested actions.
+4. Safe prompts go to OpenAI (when `OPENAI_API_KEY` is set).
+Private prompts stay on the local model.
+Both models must return valid JSON describing the requested work.
-5. The JSON is normalized into a list of `{action, payload}` entries and optional clarification questions.
+5. The JSON is flattened into a list of `{action, payload}` entries plus any clarification questions.
-6. The server iterates over the actions.
-Depending on the action name it calls:
+6. Each action is executed in turn:
    - `Emailer.send` for `send_email`
    - `Scheduler.schedule_meeting` for `schedule_meeting`
    - `WebSearcher.search` for `search_web`
    - `PDFProcessor.process` combined with `LocalModel.answer_from_documents` for `pdf_question`
    - `PizzaOrderer.place_order` for `order_pizza`
    - `LocalModel.complete` or `answer_from_documents` for `answer_question`
-7. Every connector can call back into `LocalModel` when it needs a follow-up answer under privacy rules (for example, document QA).
+7. Connectors can call `LocalModel` again if they need another answer while keeping data local (for example, PDF Q&A).
-8. If a connector reports missing data (no recipient email, no meeting time, etc.), the server does not fail the whole request.
-Instead it collects the clarification prompt and adds it to the response so the user knows what to provide next.
+8. Missing details (no recipient, no start time, etc.) produce clarification questions instead of errors.
-9. The combined results and clarifications pass through `sanitize_data`, which redacts email addresses, payment blocks, PDF contents, and other sensitive fields.
+9. Results and clarifications run through `sanitize_data`, which hides emails, payment info, PDF text, and similar fields.
-10. The final JSON is returned to the client.
+10. The final cleaned JSON is returned to the caller.

 #### Direct task endpoints